digitalpardoe/isyncit/README.markdown

-All of my code is licensed under the terms found in the LICENSE file, the license is essentially based on the BSD new license but breaks down into the following points (and yes, they're a little bit stolen from Matt Gemmell, but he is a god & what he says goes, period);
+All of my code is licensed under the terms found in the LICENSE file, the license is essentially based on the BSD new license but breaks down into the following points (and yes, they're a little bit stolen from Matt Gemmell, but he is god-like & what he says goes, period);

 1. You can use the code wherever you wish.
 2. You can modify the code as much as you want and use the modified code wherever you wish.